jensen/sqlintro-notes/README.md

 +--------------------------------------+
 ```

 We would consider this denormalized because the cohort name is repeated for 3 of the students.
-In order to denormalize this database we would split the data into two related tables.
+In order to normalize this database we would split the data into two related tables.

 ```
 +------------------------------------+   +------------+